Get Support

 RESEARCH OPPORTUNITY!

-Participate in a current research study facilitated by staff and Masters student Jamie Morrison
+Participate in a current research study facilitated by staff and Masters student Jamie Morrison.

 We are recruiting participants who have a history of moderate to severe traumatic brain injury.
 This is classified as a loss of consciousness > 30 minutes OR loss of memory/severe disorientation > 24 hours.